Anthony Rizzo Family Foundation

 Anthony Rizzo Family Foundation is a 501(c)(3) non-profit organization established in Parkland, Florida, in 2012 by professional baseball player Anthony Rizzo.
-The organization raises money for cancer research and provides support to families battling cancer.
+The organization raises money for cancer research and provides support to families affected by cancer.
 The headquarters are in Parkland, Florida, and Brooklyn, New York.

 Background

 In 2007, first baseman for the Chicago Cubs Anthony Rizzo, was diagnosed with Hodgkin lymphoma at the age of 18.
-Rizzo entered remission on September 2, 2008.
-After the battle with cancer, Rizzo began The Anthony Rizzo Family Foundation.
-Officially in 2012, The Anthony Rizzo Family Foundation began its work in benefiting cancer research and the families fighting it.
+Rizzo entered remission on September 2, 2008, After which he started The Anthony Rizzo Family Foundation.
+In 2012 the Anthony Rizzo Family Foundation began its work supporting research into cancer, and the families suffering from it.

-The foundation focuses on individuals who battle cancer, as well as the financial or personal needs of the family.
+The foundation focuses on individuals affected by cancer and the financial or personal needs of their family.
 The mission of the organization is to help raise money for cancer research and provide support for children and their families financially.
-Currently, the organization is run by Anthony Rizzo himself as well as his family and a management team.
+The organization is run by Anthony Rizzo, his family, and a management team.